s11en1/s11en1/README.md

 ## About me

+> [!IMPORTANT]
-  So, a few words about me: My name is Oleg,
-  I am 18 years old, I am a student.
-I am a
+>  So, a few words about me: My name is Oleg, I am 18 years old, I am a student.
-  3rd year college student in the field of Information
+>  I am a 3rd year college student in the field of information systems and programming.
-  Systems and Programming.
+>  I am currently actively studying in the IT field.
+At the moment, I'm more attracted to
+>  game development.
+I am studying the Unity game engine and have some project cases on the
+>  Yandex Games marketplace.

+>  [!NOTE]
+> A link to my Yandex Games account for review: https://yandex.ru/games/developer?name=SoloPerson

+> [!Important]
+>  Right now, my main development language is C# for game development, console, window applications
+>  and database interaction.
+But in the future, I want to expand my arsenal of knowledge.

   ---